emk/rust-musl-builder/README.md

 [comp]: https://rust-lang.github.io/rustup-components-history/index.html

+### OpenSSL security note

+Previously, `stable` included OpenSSL 1.0.2, and `stable-openssl11` included OpenSSL 1.1.1.
+However, OpenSSL 1.0.2 is **no longer receiving security fixes,** so the new tagging system will be:

+- `stable`: OpenSSL 1.1.1 and the latest stable Rust.
+- **DEPRECATED** `stable-openssl11`: OpenSSL 1.1 and Rust 1.42.0.
+This will no longer be updated.
+Use `stable` instead.
+- **DEPRECATED** `1.42.0-openssl10` and `nightly-2020-03-12-openssl10`: OpenSSL 1.0.2.
+These will not be updated to newer Rust.
+You will still be able to build newer OpenSSL 1.0.2 images manually.

+I hate to break compatibility with projects that require OpenSSL 1.0.2, but since it will receive no future security updates, I no longer feel comfortable supplying pre-built images.

 ## Caching builds

 You may be able to speed up build performance by adding the following `-v` commands to the `rust-musl-builder` alias: